 2018 Jetta SE (2018 to present)

 This Jetta replaced my wife’s 2014 Jetta TDI when we sold it back to VW.
 Neither of us are fond on the Mk7 Jetta, so we made a quick move to get this car before the new model arrived.
 She’s a very dedicated manual transmission driver and a huge fan of sunroofs.
 There aren’t many sedans in America that meet that criteria, much less in VW’s line-up.
-On top of that, she really wanted a Silk Blue car with black interior.
+On top of that, she wanted a Silk Blue car with black interior.
 By the time we declared those requirements, there was exactly one specimen remaining within 1000 miles of us.
 I flew to Cleveland on a Friday after work, bought the car the following morning, then drove it home.
-The little 1.4T has good power (150 hp and 184 lb-ft) and averaged 45 mpg during its 575-mile maiden trip home.
+The little 1.4T has adequate power (150 hp and 184 lb-ft) and averaged 45 mpg during its 575-mile maiden trip home.
+Given the price spread between diesel fuel and regular unleaded gasoline, getting 45 mpg in this car is financially the same as getting 55 mpg with a TDI.
+I’ll take it!
 Silk Blue is an attractive color, so we’re happy to have dedicated the effort to get the car.

-My daughter turned 18 and got her driver’s license in 2018.
-Our original plan was to have her drive my 1998 Jetta TDI, but that became impossible (more info below).
+Our original plan was to have my daughter drive my 1998 Jetta TDI when she got her license.
+But that became impossible (more info below).
 She had come to like Golfs, probably because of my GTI.
 Plus, I liked the idea of her being in something newer, more reliable, and safer than a Mk3.
-We looked at some Mk6 Golfs, but buying used cars is a challenge, both in dealing with unreliable sellers as well as the cars not being as nice in person as they are online.
 We lucked out and found this CPO 2017 Jetta S w/1.4T during a dealership visit.
 It had just 9668 miles on it and was only eight months old.
 They gave us a great price.
-I never thought I’d be the dad who put his kid in a relatively new car.
-But it was only a few thousand dollars more than the Mk6’s we saw, plus it has a warranty and is too new to have been neglected.
-What’s not to like about that?
+Unfortunately, she totaled the car just six months after we bought it. 🙁

 2014 Jetta TDI (2014 to 2016/2018)

 My wife and I had a pair of 2014 Mk6 Jetta TDIs with Premium packages.
 We loved them!
 I believe advancements in technology, the modern list of standard items which were once very expensive options, and Volkswagen’s efforts to satisfy consumers with more trim levels had yielded a Jetta that I felt was great just the way it was.
-Since my driving preferences had shifted from tight handling on the race course to comfort on my daily commute and highway travels, the Jetta TDI w/Premium was giving me nearly everything I wanted with factory equipment.
+The Jetta TDI w/Premium was giving me nearly everything I wanted with factory equipment.
 My Mk6 averaged 42 mpg during its 70,000 miles; my wife’s Mk6 averaged 36 mpg over its 40,000 miles.
 The outcome of “Dieselgate” left me wanting to take advantage of the buybacks and execute a “do-over” of sorts, which is how I wound up with my GTI and the 2018 Jetta SE above.

 2003 Passat GLS (2002 to 2014)

 This was my wife’s first Volkswagen.
-It was less expensive, quicker, more agile, and got better fuel mileage than the minivans we had considered.
-Plus, I had spent some money acquiring VW-specific tools and told her, “You can drive anything you want, so long as it has a ‘V’ and a ‘W’ on the grille.”
+I had spent some money acquiring VW-specific tools and told her, “You can drive anything you want, so long as it has a ‘V’ and a ‘W’ on the grille.”
 HAHA!
 The Passat was powered by VW’s first 1.8T.
 The fit, finish, and attention to detail on this car was amazing!
 We kept the miles on it low, selling it with 110,000 miles after 11 years.
 There were a lot of issues cropping that I simply grew tired of dealing with.
 I don’t recommend this model to anyone shopping for used cars.
-So many problems!
+Expect plenty problems on these old Passats!

 1998 Jetta TDI (1998 to 2018)